Banner image

 Learn more

-Uterine cancer or cancer of the uterus (the womb) is the most common cancer of the female reproductive system.
-Almost all cases start in the lining of the uterus, called the endometrium.
-It is also commonly known as endometrial cancer.
-The cells of the endometrium are what are shed during a woman’s monthly menstrual cycle.
-The types of uterine/endometrial cancer are:
+Uterine cancer, or cancer of the uterus, is the most common cancer of the female reproductive system.
+Also called endometrial cancer, almost all cases start in the lining of the uterus, called the endometrium.
+The cells of the endometrium are shed during a woman’s monthly menstrual cycle.
+Types of uterine or endometrial cancer include:

 • adenocarcinoma